Mental status testing

 Snyderman D, Rovner B. Mental status exam in primary care: a review.
 Am Fam Physician.
 2009;80:809-814.

-Christos Ballas, M.D., Attending Psychiatrist, Hospital of the University of Pennsylvania, Philadelphia, PA.
+Christos Ballas, MD, pivate practice specializing in Psychiatrist, Philadelphia, PA.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.